-Under the Proposed Action, the 109 AW has identified 19 construction, renovation, or demolition projects that would enhance current and future missions and operational efficiency (see Section 2.2.1 of the Draft EA).
-The Project Area (Attachment 1) for the Proposed Action is defined as any area where ground disturbance would occur; this includes the staging areas for equipment and materials.
-Pursuant to Section 7 of the Endangered Species Act of 1973 (16 USC 1531 to 1544), the NGB has determined the implementation of the Proposed Action would have no effect on any federally listed species (Attachment 2).
+The 109 AW would implement all proposed short-term construction projects as summarized in the 109 AW Project List (Attachment 2).
+The 109 AW has identified 21 construction, renovation, or demolition projects that would enhance current and future mission and operational efficiency.
+The Project Area (Attachment 3) for the Proposed Action is defined as any area where ground disturbance would occur; this includes the staging areas for equipment and materials.
+The upcoming EA will include analysis of alternatives (e.g., construction location, new construction versus renovation, etc.).